-In addition, a breach-of-warranty attorney will often be able to recover greater compensation than those who try to deal with the manufacturers on their own.
+In addition, a breach of warranty lawyer will often be able to recover greater compensation than those who try to deal with the manufacturers on their own.
 This is especially important for consumers who are seeking full refunds on more expensive investments, such as a new RV or state-of-the-art refrigerator with Wi-Fi.

 Magnuson-Moss Requires the Manufacturer to Pay for Your Case

-The fee-shifting provision of The Magnuson-Moss Warranty Act requires the manufacturer to cover reasonable attorneys’ fees if the plaintiff wins their case.
-As a result, our attorneys at Morgan & Morgan will work with you at no up-front cost.
-Our fee comes from the manufacturer if we win your case.
+The fee-shifting provision of The Magnuson-Moss Warranty Act requires the manufacturer to cover reasonable attorneys' fees if the plaintiff wins their case.
+As a result, our attorneys at Morgan & Morgan will work with you at no upfront cost.
+Our fee most likely comes from the manufacturer if we win your case.